-Section 16(a) of the Securities Exchange Act of 1934 ("Exchange Act") requires the Company's directors and executive officers, and persons who own more than ten percent of the Company's Common Stock, to file initial stock ownership reports and reports of changes in ownership with the Securities and Exchange Commission and The Nasdaq Stock Market.
-Based on a review of these reports and written representations from the reporting persons, the Company believes that all applicable Section 16(a) reporting requirements were complied with for all Common Stock transactions in 2000, except as follows: O. Wayne Gaunce reported late on Form 4 a purchase of shares of Common Stock from the Company pursuant to the exercise of a stock option, and Jack A. Laughery reported late on Form 4 a sale of shares of Common Stock held by Mr. Laughery's wife, for which he disclaims beneficial ownership.
+Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers, and persons who own more than ten percent of the Company's Common Stock, to file stock ownership reports and reports of changes in ownership with the Securities and Exchange Commission.
+Based on a review of these reports and written representations from the reporting persons, the Company believes that all applicable Section 16(a) reporting requirements were complied with for all Common Stock transactions in 2001.